Pinoy Big Brother: Celebrity Collab Edition: Broadcast coverage in other programs

 During the season, the Big Brother House welcomed prominent news personalities for special interviews.
 Veteran broadcast journalist Rico Hizon conducted an exclusive interview with Kuya in late June 2025 as part of his program, Beyond the Exchange with Rico Hizon, which aired on the ABS-CBN News Channel.
 His interview delved into various aspects of the show, including the selection criteria for prospective housemates and the intent behind the house tasks.

 Meanwhile, days before the Big Night, GMA Network journalist Jessica Soho visited the house to interview the season's finalists.
-Her interview covered the housemates' experiences inside the house, and was broadcast a day after the Big Night on her weekly magazine program, Kapuso Mo, Jessica Soho.
+Her interview covered the housemates' experiences inside the house, and was broadcast a day after the Big Night on her top-rating weekly magazine program, Kapuso Mo, Jessica Soho.
 During her visit, Soho immersed herself in the landmark aspects of the show, including meeting Kuya in the confession room, learning about the house rules, and touring the house.
 She also cooked for the housemates, and they shared lessons learned about being true to oneself and the importance of community.